shareourenthusiasm/klue_robertagcn/README.md

 ## Problem

 When constructing an adjacency matrix, there is a data leakage problem.
-(The paperwitchcode doesn't seem to consider that issue.)
+(The paperwithcode doesn't seem to consider that issue.)

 ## Reference